I was very lucky as a child. My parents loved gardening and encouraged me and my siblings by giving us our own patches to look after.

 9 Pruning

 Pruning plants can’t be easier.
 We prune plants to keep them in shape and to encourage strong new growth.
 The simple rule is to cut out the three Ds: dead, damaged and diseased branches.
-Also remove any branches that cross over each other, and aim for a symmetrical, balanced shape.
+Also, remove any branches that cross over each other, and aim for a symmetrical, balanced shape.

 10 Clean the patio

 Clean the patio before you start using it regularly in summer.
 Simply brush in a patio cleaner and disinfectant and spray it off with a strong jet of water to lift any dirt and algae.
-Then brush some kiln-dried sand over the top to fill any cracks and stop weeds taking over.
+Then brush some kiln-dried sand over the top to fill any cracks and stop weeds from taking over.

-You can master practical gardening tasks for yourself, and it gives such a good feeling of accomplishment!
+You can master practical gardening tasks for yourself, and it gives you such a good feeling of accomplishment!